 No matter what season you prefer, Hurtigruten’s M/S Spitsbergen will make your visit to Norway’s Beautiful Coastal Towns both remarkable and magical.

-Bergen is Norway’s second largest city, but you wouldn’t feel like you’re in a city at all.
+Bergen is Norway’s second-largest city, but you wouldn’t feel like you’re in a city at all.
 This town is surrounded by seven marvelous and towering mountains overlooking the sea which would captivate your hearts one beat at a time!
 Getting around Bergen is not difficult at all– it’s best to see it on foot, and their efficient public transportation is always an option too.

 You can start by understanding and appreciate its history by visiting the Bergen Fortress and Troldhaugen Edvard Grieg Museum.
 You can also go to Mount Floyen and the Funicular (Floibanen) which gives you a panoramic view of the city, and of course, the sea.

-Located at the west coast, Ålesund will give you not just a glimpse but a stare of the art nouveau architectural style in which most of the town was rebuilt after a fire in 1904, as documented at the Jugendstilsenteret museum.
+Located on the west coast, Ålesund will give you not just a glimpse but a stare of the art nouveau architectural style in which most of the town was rebuilt after a fire in 1904, as documented at the Jugendstilsenteret museum.
 There are panoramic views of Ålesund’s architecture, the surrounding archipelago, and fjords from the Mount Aksla lookout.